The active lecture: student-centred learning for the future

 The active lecture:

-1) Re-evaluates the specific learning objectives for the teaching session and ensures the content delivered is focused on these specific areas.
+- re-evaluates the specific learning objectives for the teaching session and ensures the content delivered is focused on these areas

-2) Ensures the accompanying media, whether slides or short video clips, is chosen to support the learning objectives, designed in accordance with evidence-based instructional design principles, such as the cognitive theory of multimedia learning, and contains opportunities for student interaction and discussion.
+- ensures the accompanying media, whether slides or short video clips, are chosen to support the learning objectives, designed in accordance with evidence-based instructional design principles, such as the cognitive theory of multimedia learning, and contains opportunities for student interaction and discussion

-3) Is complemented with a wide range of supplementary material that can be accessed either side of the timetabled session to reinforce and consolidate necessary information.
+- is complemented with a wide range of supplementary material that can be accessed either side of the timetabled session to reinforce and consolidate necessary information

-4) Has space for checking in with students to gauge levels of knowledge and understanding throughout the teaching session, to inform the content being delivered in real time.
+- has space for checking in with students to gauge levels of knowledge and understanding throughout the teaching session, to inform the content being delivered in real time

 Create curriculum space for discussion